 I ask them, “What was your very first job?
 Not your first “real job”, but your actual first job?”
 Then I ask them how they got from that first job to applying for this job.
 I find the whys and hows behind their actions.

-Understanding what motivated their trajectory and how they got themselves to where they are now not only shows me their intelligence, energy, and integrity, it reveals their values, which must align with the values of the company for them to be happy in the job.
-If they’re not happy in the job, they won’t bring their best work, and eventually they’ll quit, leaving me to start the process all over again.
+Understanding what motivated their trajectory and how they got themselves to where they are now not only reveals their intelligence, energy, and integrity, it reveals their values, which must align with the values of the company for them to be happy in the job.
+If they’re not happy in the job, they won’t bring their best work, and eventually they’ll quit, leaving us to start the process all over again.

 Feature image by Ed Dunens